A Therapist's perspective?

-My inclination at this point is to describe the mind as a word we have invented that adequately describes the way the brain communicates with itself and us.
-Essentially what we call “the mind” is the language of the brain!
-We as humans use our native language to communicate.
-This helps us make sense of the world, explain what we think and feel and to navigate our way through life.
-From a human perspective, it is the outward consciously observable function of the brain!
-There is no question that the brain communicates with and across itself and language is the word we use that describes methods of communication be it verbal, non-verbal, sign language, morse code, drums, flags or even smoke signals,.
-The mind actually works by using electrochemical transmission to communicate, via a vast array of neurotransmitters, enzymes, peptides and hormones, as well as low-frequency electric impulses.
-Yet somehow, one can't help but pause briefly, because at times it feels like the mind is totally independent of the brain; it's as if it were a metaphorical construct that allows us to communicate with ourselves and the outside world!.
+The mind actually works by using different methods of electrochemical transmission to communicate, this occurs via a vast array of neurotransmitters, enzymes, peptides and hormones, as well as low-frequency electric impulses.
+Yet somehow, one can't help but pause briefly, because at times it feels like the mind is totally independent of the brain.
+It's as if this nebulous thing we call "me," is the mind and it/me is the driver of the process, as opposed to being, mostly, just the observer of it!
+Basically, the mind is a hypothetical/philosophical construct that explains, somewhat, how we communicate with ourselves and the outside world!.
 The uniqueness of being human is a virtue of our ability to think and talk.
 However, psychologically speaking, thinking is as much our nemesis as it is our uniqueness!
-Quite frankly, I believe that thinking is overrated!
+Quite frankly, I believe that thinking is overrated or maybe, that we just aren't that good at it?